-Heavenly Cloth Pads
+Heavenly Cloth Pads and Pantyliners

 Heavenly Cloth Pads and pantyliners are made with certified organic hemp fleece ((55% hemp, 45% organic cotton) that is soft, absorbent and has a nice stretch that, will mold to your contours.
 Hemp is a wonderful fabric for those with chemical sensitivities for two reasons.
 First, hemp grows well without herbicides, fungicides, or pesticides and is considered an organic plant.
 Second, from field to fabric, hemp is "finished" using eco-friendly processes leaving no toxic chemical residue in the fabric.
 Additionally hemp is naturally antimicrobial, antifungal and resistant to mildew.